langchain-ai/langchainjs/docs/docs/modules/document_loaders/web_loaders/github.md

 # GitHub

 This example goes over how to load data from a GitHub repository.
+You can set the `GITHUB_ACCESS_TOKEN` environment variable to a GitHub access token to increase the rate limit and access private repositories.

 ```typescript
 import { GithubRepoLoader } from "langchain/document_loaders";